weizhu365/MoCCA-ParallelCluster/README.md

 git clone https://github.com/NCI-CGR/MoCCA-SV.git
 ```

-### 5. Create the bootstrap script
+### 5. Create the bootstrap script *install_mocca_dep.sh*
-This script is to activate conda and install signualrity in the AWS ParallelCluster bootstrap actions.
+This script is to activate conda for the default user and also to install singularity.

 ***install_mocca_dep.sh***
 ```bash